Holy War (locomotive)

 Holy War is a preserved narrow gauge steam locomotive built in 1902, based at the Bala Lake Railway in North Wales.
 It was the last steam locomotive to operate in a Welsh slate quarry.

 Construction

 Holy War was built in 1902 by the Hunslet Engine Company of Leeds, with works number 779.

 Working life

-Holy War was delivered to the Dinorwic Slate Quarry in North Wales in May 1902.
+Holy War was delivered to the Dinorwic quarry in North Wales in May 1902.
 It spent its whole working life in the quarry, alongside other Hunslet engines including Dolbadarn, George B, Maid Marian, Red Damsel, Wild Aster, Alice and Irish Mail.
 Holy War was named in 1908, one of the quarry's locomotives with names commemorating racehorses which author and Member of Parliament Sir Gerald Nabarro called "extraordinary" and "eccentric".

-By 1967 Holy War was the last steam locomotive to remain in operation in a North Wales slate quarry, being withdrawn in November 1967.
+By 1967 Holy War was the last steam locomotive in operation in a North Wales slate quarry, being withdrawn in November that year.
 The quarry switched to lorries when Holy War was sold, and closed in 1969.